The Evening Programme Team

-Grad Dip Psych (Open), MA (Edin), DPsych (City), CPsychol (BPS)
+Grad Dip Psych (Open), MA (Edin), DPsych (City), CPsychol (BPS), AFBPsS

-Cosmo has given talks on treating addiction at the British Psychological Society (BPS) annual conference and at Public Health England (PHE).
-In 2018, he was invited to give one of the opening talks at the iCAAD international addictions treatment conference: https://vimeo.com/282225633
+Cosmo has given talks on treating addiction at the British Psychological Society’s (BPS) annual conference and at Public Health England (PHE).
+In 2018, he was invited to give one of the opening talks at the iCAAD London international addictions treatment conference: https://vimeo.com/282225633

 Unit Head Start2Stop Outpatient Programme

 MA (Oxon); Dip.Psych (Greenwich); Cert.
 Couns.
 (SACAP); FDAP; MBPsS; ATSAC member